Why Take Honors?

 ||Take POL S 499 and complete all the requirements outlined above, including ensuring you have enough total course weights for the major.

-Note: Students in unique situations such as transfer students or those who took POL S 221 before declaring a Political Science major should speak with the Undergraduate Chair for advice about fulfilling the program requirements.
+Note: Students in unique situations such as transfer students or those who took POL S 221 before declaring a Political Science major should speak with the Undergraduate Advisor for advice about fulfilling the program requirements.